-Digital literacy is becoming almost as important as traditional literacy.
+Digital literacy has become almost as important as traditional literacy.

-Over 90% of jobs worldwide already have a digital component according to the ITU, and most jobs will soon require sophisticated digital skills.
-If governments equip girls with digital and ICT skills through prioritising education in ICT subjects, they will help ensure girls thrive in economies where routine work has been automated and digital and creative skills are prized.
+Over 90% of jobs worldwide already have a digital component* and most jobs will soon require sophisticated digital skills.
+If governments equip girls with digital skills through prioritising education in ICT subjects, they will help girls thrive in economies where routine work has been automated and digital skills are prized.

 How is Plan International bridging the digital divide?

-It is our responsibility to ensure that instead of being yet another barrier, technology and the internet actually becomes an enabler for girls and women.
+It is our responsibility to ensure that instead of being barriers, technology and the internet become enablers for girls and women.

 Report: Digital Empowerment of Girls

 Despite accumulated efforts of the past 20 years, today's women and girls still face barriers to digital tools and careers.